nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Deleting an order from a filtered list using command aliases.

-    1. Prerequisites: Prerequisites: Customers filtered using `filterorder` command with at least 1 order listed.
+    1. Prerequisites: Prerequisites: Orders filtered using `filterorder` command with at least 1 order listed. <br>
        Example: `filterorder pending`

     2. Test case: `deleteo 1`<br>